PhysicalBit7/notes/docs/OOP/35_Graphs.md

 We often need to detect cycles in both directed and undirected graphs.

-Depth-First Traversalcan be used for this.
+Depth-First Traversal can be used for this.

 ---